Goodgamer78/gameguzzlesite/README.md

-this is the gameguzzlesite github repo. still a large work in progress all source code is in this repo let me know of any issues you have with the site hosted at https://goodgamer78.xyz
+this is the gameguzzlesite github repo, still a large work in progress. all source code is in this repo. let me know of any issues you have with the site. hosted at https://goodgamer78.xyz